bndnio/concurrency-mini-problems/README.md

-Here we do a direct comparison between using mutexes as implemented in GoLang's `sync` library, and using buffered channels so emulate mutexes.
+Here we do a direct comparison between using mutexes as implemented in GoLang's `sync` library, and using buffered channels to emulate mutexes.

-Running both with 100000 operators, with every second being an inserter, every third (if not even) a searcher, and the remainder being deleters.
+Running both with 100000 operators, with every second routine being an inserter, every third (if not even) a searcher, and the remainder being deleters.